-Union dues and service fee deductions shall be remitted by the City to Council 81 biweekly.
-Membership dues and service fee will be deducted uniformly based upon twenty-four (24) pays.
+Union dues shall be remitted by the City to Council 81 biweekly.
+Membership dues will be deducted uniformly based upon twenty-four (24) pays.

-The terms "dues" and "fee" shall not include any fine, assessment, contribution, or other form of payment required from members of the Union.
-Dues or fee deductions for employees returning from unpaid leaves of absence will be reinstated immediately.
+The terms "dues" shall not include any fine, assessment, contribution, or other form of payment required from members of the Union.
+Dues for employees returning from unpaid leaves of absence will be reinstated immediately.

-The Union shall indemnify and shall hold the City harmless against any and all claims, demands, suits and other forms of liability that may arise out of or involve any action taken or not taken by the City to comply with any of the provisions of this Article.
+The Union shall indemnify and shall hold the City harmless against any and all claims, demands, suits and other forms of liability that may arise out of or involve any action taken or not taken by the City to comply with any of the provisions of this Article